-- 6.3.1 The survey undertaken by UE Associates and the University of Brighton (2009) during summer and autumn 2008 investigates visitor access patterns at Ashdown Forest in detail.
+6.3.1 The visitor survey undertaken during summer and autumn 2008 investigates visitor access patterns at Ashdown Forest in detail.
 Interviews were carried out at 20 different access points across the Forest and respondents were asked about where they came from that day.
-By establishing patterns of travel by distance and mode of transport it is possible to estimate additional visitor pressure as a result of new development. - 6.3.2 The data gathered during the field survey were further analysed on behalf of Natural England (Clarke et al, 2010) in order to extrapolate the findings to derive estimates of visitor numbers at un-surveyed access points, and explore the relationship between visitor intensity and bird territories within the SPA.
+By establishing patterns of travel by distance and mode of transport it is possible to estimate additional visitor pressure as a result of new development.

+6.3.2 The data gathered during the field survey were further analysed on behalf of Natural England (Clarke et al, 2010) in order to extrapolate the findings to derive estimates of visitor numbers at un-surveyed access points, and explore the relationship between visitor intensity and bird territories within the SPA.
 Their analysis concluded that: